2.5 Summary¶

 Q: Is the space complexity of tail recursion \(O(1)\)?

-Q: What is the difference between the terms "function" and "method"?
+Q: What is the difference between the terms function and method?

 - C is a procedural programming language without object-oriented concepts, so it only has functions.
-However, we can simulate object-oriented programming by creating structures (struct), and functions associated with these structures are equivalent to methods in other programming languages.
+However, we can simulate object-oriented programming by creating structures (struct), and functions associated with structures are equivalent to methods in other programming languages.

 - Java and C# are object-oriented programming languages where code blocks (methods) are typically part of a class.
 Static methods behave like functions because they are bound to the class and cannot access specific instance variables.